carlossantamarizq/vesselTracker/README.md

 2020 at 18:25h](Examples/gibraltar_detected.png)

-Shenzhen bay scene with detected vessels.
-Photo taken the 27th of December of 2019 at 10:33h
 ![Shenzhen bay scene with detected vessels.
 Photo taken the 27th of December of 2019 at 10:33h
-](Examples/shenzhen_detected.png)
+](Examples/shenzhen_detected.png "Shenzhen bay scene with detected vessels.
+Photo taken the 27th of December of 2019 at 10:33h")

 Algeciras port scene with detected vessels.
 Photo taken the 2nd of October of 2019